 This procedure utilizes very intense heat on an affected vein.
 The University of Maryland Medical Center indicates that there are two types of ablation.
 One uses laser energy, while the other is based on radiofrequency energy.

 The first two steps in this procedure are scheduling a consultation with a vascular surgeon, then undergoing an ultrasound to find an appropriate point of access to treat the vein.
 During an ablation, the physician punctures the varicose vein, then threads a catheter through the vessel to the groin.
-The catheter delivers intense heat to the defective vessel, causing destruction of the vein, which eventually disappears.
+The catheter delivers intense heat to the defective vessel, causing the destruction of the vein, which eventually disappears.

 It’s important for prospective patients to keep in mind, however, that no treatment for this disorder will prevent the development of future varicose veins.